 Under the Forum Vision, California is closer to meeting one of the cost indicators in Governor Brown's December, 2012 "Let's Get Healthy California" report, which aims for healthcare expenditures to grow at the same rate as Gross State Product by 2022.
 Under the status quo, healthcare expenditures grow at an average annual rate of 1.1 percentage points faster than GSP between 2012 and 2022.
 The Current Developments scenario reduces this differential to an average of 1.0 percentage point annually during this period.
 Under the Forum Vision, healthcare expenditures grow only an average of 0.8 percentage points faster than GSP annually through 2022.

-Figure 10 shows the impact of both scenarios in bending the Cost Curve relative to the status quo during the coming 10 years.
+the Cost Curve relative to the status quo during the coming 10 years.
 For the status quo and each scenario, healthcare expenditures represent a greater share of